millipz/millipz.github.io/_posts/2018-02-27-Mechanical- Keyboards-UK-Meetup.md

 > How did the first (pre-computer) steno machines work?

-To answer this one I fired up the Plover 'Paper Tape' and explained that early machines recorded strokes that would be later hand translated back into English.
-It's these little features that made Plover truly fun to demonstrate, and I had a great time chatting to everyone who took an interest.
+To answer I fired up the Plover 'Paper Tape' and explained that early machines recorded strokes on paper tape that would be later hand translated.
+Having these features to hand made Plover a joy to demonstrate, and I enjoyed chatting to everyone who took an interest.

 I've detailed my setup below for anyone who is interested, along with some thoughts on improving it next time.
 I had a great time at the meetup, and would love to have a go at demonstrating Plover again in the future, especially if I manage to build up some fluency in stenography.
 Thanks to all the welcoming folk of [r/MechanicalKeyboardsUK](https://www.reddit.com/r/MechanicalKeyboardsUK/) and to Mirabai for inviting me to write this post!